Fatal1ty/mashumaro/README.md

 [end of life](https://devguide.python.org/versions/) and is no longer receiving security updates or bug fixes from the Python development team.
-For convenience, there is a table below that outlines the latest version of `mashumaro` that can be installed on deprecated versions of Python.
+For convenience, there is a table below that outlines the latest version of `mashumaro` that can be installed on unmaintained versions of Python.

 | Python Version | Latest Version of mashumaro                                        | Python EOL |